xhwylwsx/xhwylwsx.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Economics, Guanghua School of Management, Peking University, 2017
+* Ph.D. in Mathematical Statistics, School of Statistics and Management, Shanghai University of Finance and Economics, 2022
-* B.S. in Statistics, Sun Yat-sen University, 2013
+* B.S. in Economic Statistics, School of Statistics and Management, Shanghai University of Finance and Economics, 2017

 Work experience
 ======
-* Summer 2017: Research Associate
+* 2022-2024, Postdoc
-  * Penn State University
+  * Peking University
-  * Supervisor: Professor Runze Li
+  * Supervisor: Prof. Song Xi Chen

 Skills
 ======